JoshMermel/JoshMermel.github.io/_posts/2017-06-17-Puzzle-Pong-1.md

 abcdefghiklmnorstuvwy.
 That is to say, all characters except {'j', 'q', 'x', 'y'}.
 Upon reflection, this isn't such a surprising answer.

+This program's memory use is quite nice.
+I allocate one 32 bit int for each word in the dictionary and a handful to temp and accumulation variables.
+The memory use scales linearly with the size of the dictionary and is not effected by the number of characters in the language.

 Performancewise, this solution leaves a lot to be desired.
 For each of 2^26 sets of characters, I am looping for ~100,000 words in the dictionary.
 What if there was a way to do less work for each character set...?